Emergencies and Disasters: Protecting Your Financial Health

-- Identify your important documents and place them in a safe space: You can use the Safeguarding Your Valuables (.pdf) activity and Emergency Financial First Aid Kit (.pdf) to help get you started.
+- Identify your important documents and place them in a safe space: Use the Emergency Financial First Aid Kit (.pdf) to help get you started.

 - Download phone applications that can help during emergencies: Use the FEMA phone app to access to disaster preparedness, response and recovery resources including disaster assistance.

 - Enroll in Go Direct to minimize disruptions to receiving any federal benefits you may receive.